Variants of Lehmer's speculation for newforms: Introduction and statement of results

 that Serre \cite{SerreRamanujan} later viewed as glimpses of the theory of modular $\ell$-adic Galois representations.

 Despite these important roles, some of the function's most basic properties remain unknown.
-For example, Lehmer's Conjecture that $\tau(n)$ never vanishes remains open.
-Lehmer proved \cite{Lehmer} that if $\tau(n)=0$, then $n=p$ is prime.
-Using the Chebotarev Density Theorem, Serre \cite{SerreCheb} established a quantitative result that implies that the set of such primes $p$ (if any) has density zero within the primes.
+For example, Lehmer's speculation\footnote{``Lehmer's Conjecture'' is the assertion that $\tau(n)$ never vanishes.
+To our knowledge, he never formulated such a conjecture, and so we refer to his question as his speculation.} that $\tau(n)$ never vanishes remains open.
+Lehmer proved \cite{Lehmer} that if $\tau(n)$ ever vanishes, then there is a prime $p$ for which $\tau(p)=0.$ Using the Chebotarev Density Theorem, Serre \cite{SerreCheb} established a quantitative result that implies that the set of such primes $p$ (if any) has density zero within the primes.
 Serre's estimate, which holds for weight $\geq 2$ newforms without complex multiplication, has been improved several times, and thanks to work by Thorner and Zaman \cite{ThornerZaman} it is now known that

 where $\pi(X)$ is the usual prime counting function.
 Recent work by Calegari and Sardari \cite{CalegariSardari} considers a different aspect; they establish that at most finitely many non-CM newforms with fixed tame $p$ level $N$ have vanishing $p$th Fourier coefficient.